Mis-Sold a Mutual Fund by Your Bank RM? Here Is What to Do

 How to file on SCORES:

-SEBI forwards the complaint to the entity, which must respond within 21 calendar days.
-If the response is unsatisfactory, SEBI reviews and can escalate.
+SEBI forwards the complaint to the relevant entity for response.
+If the response is unsatisfactory, you can escalate through the platform.

 What SCORES can achieve: